 “So long as our love shall last.”

 has always been a powerful mantra to me when it comes to marriage.

 The point behind this is that having these words as part of your vows allows a couple to enter into a union knowing that they are not being forced or coerced in any way, which unfortunately does happen.
-Being the overlying words over the marriage it is the hope that the union will be happy and provide a reminder that problems should be talked about freely with little to no fear.
+As the overlying words over the marriage, it is the hope that the union will be happy and provide a reminder that problems should be talked about freely with little to no fear.

 So this isn’t about taking marriage for granted.
 To me, this mantra is about remembering why you fell in love in the first place.
 It’s about reminding people to communicate, respect, love, and trust.

 So when I am planning a wedding, it is essential for me to remember these words and reflect them in every aspect of the marriage.